SwitchedOn

 3. Creates a random and unpredictable training environment since they have to perform actions based on the randomized stimulus.

-4. Challenges athletes to perform at game speed because they must keep up with the speed that the stimulus changes from one to another.
+4. Challenges athletes to perform at game speed because they must keep up with the speed at which the stimulus changes from one to another.

 Here are 4 drill examples.
 Tap the name while on your mobile device to get taken directly to the drill in the app.